 1. Your mortgage repayments must be automatic

-They must be automatically taken out of your account.
+They must be Automatic, Extra Mortgage Payments taken out of your account.
 If you physically make the repayment each fortnight, change it so that it is either automated or ask your bank to do direct debit for you.
 This will make mutilating your mortgage the default option so that when things get busy and you don’t have time, everything is still covered.

 2. Increase your mortgage repayments slowly until you really start to feel the pinch